 Service Orientation: Actively looking for ways to help people.

 Social Perceptiveness: Being aware of others’ reactions and understanding why they react as they do.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-In 2016, there was an estimated number of 194,700 jobs in the United States for Interviewer.
+There were about 194,700 jobs for Interviewer in 2016 (in the United States).
 New jobs are being produced at a rate of 5.6% which is above the national average.
 The Bureau of Labor Statistics predicts 11,000 new jobs for Interviewer by 2026.
 Due to new job openings and attrition, there will be an average of 24,300 job openings in this field each year.